-✓ SIXTH WORKSHOP FOR STUDENTS: Golden book

-Workshop title: Golden book

-Aim of the workshop: Each of the children needs to understand how much he is worth and how important he is in his classroom and beyond.
+WORKSHOP FOR STUDENTS: Golden book Workshop title: Golden book Aim of the workshop: Each of the children needs to understand how much he is worth and how important he is in his classroom and beyond.
 Outcomes: The student will understand that he is essential within the class.
 The student will be empowered by positive values.

-Working methods: Students sit at their desks and communicate with each other according to the instructions and exercises from the workshop.
+Talk, work in pair

+Working methods:

 Required resources: -

 Associates: Class teacher and pedagogue

 Duration: One class period